-A minimum public open space provision of 20% of the total site area will be required on Institutional Lands.
+A minimum public open space provision of 25% of the total site area will be required on Institutional Lands.
 This provision must be sufficient to maintain the open character of the site - with development proposals built around existing features and layout, particularly by reference to retention of trees, boundary walls and other features as considered necessary by the Council.

-12.3.8.12 Student Accommodation
+12.3.7.11 Student Accommodation

-All proposals for student accommodation should comply with the Department of Education and Science Guidelines on Residential Development for Third Level Students (1999), the subsequent supplementary document (2005), the provision of the 'National Student Accommodation Strategy' (2017), and circular PL8/2016.
+All proposals for student accommodation should comply with the Department of Education and Science Guidelines on Residential Development for Third Level Students (1999), the subsequent supplementary document (2005), the provision of the 'National Student Accommodation Strategy' (2017), circular PL8/2016, and circular NRUP/05/2021.